About This Statistic

 This statistic represents the total number of licensed drivers in the United States in 2015, with a breakdown by state.
-In that year, there were a little over 455,600 licensed drivers in the District of Columbia.
+In 2015, there were a little over 455,600 licensed drivers in the District of Columbia.

 U.S. licensed drivers by state